hyperspy/start_jupyter_cm/README.rst

 Linux
 ~~~~~

 On linux, the supported file managers are: Nautilus, Caja and Dolphin.
+With
+Nautilus and Caja, the shortcut will appear in the *Scripts* menu and with
+Dolphin, it will appear in the *Actions* menu.

 .. figure:: https://github.com/hyperspy/start_jupyter_cm/raw/master/images/jupyter_cm_gnome.png
    :alt: Jupyter context menu entries in Nautilus
    :width: 400px

    Jupyter context menu entries in Nautilus.